IdleHandsProject/samd_hcc_mod/README.md

-# samd_bridgemod
+# SAMD21 Bridge Module
-A SAMD21G18 based easy to solder module.
+An easy to solder Arduino compatible surface mount module aimed to bridge the gap between using "off the shelf" microcontrollers to creating custom PCBs.